-- 1. Part 2, Chapter 12, Section 1205.6 for campus lighting requirements for parking facilities and walkways. - 2.
-Emergency lighting and lighting required for nighttime security.
+Note: [N] See also California Building Code, Chapter 12, 11 Section 1205.6 for college campus lighting requirements for parking facilities and walkways.

 5.106.10 Grading and paving.
-The site shall be planned and developed to keep surface water from entering buildings.
-Construction plans shall indicate how site grading or a drainage system will manage all surface water flows.
+Construction plans shall indicate how site grading or a drainage system will manage all surface water flows to keep water from entering buildings.
+Examples of methods to manage surface water include, but are not limited to, the following: